 The cuff might seem hard.

 The Duronic BPM150 upper arm pressure monitor is a universal medical device for comfortable use at home.
-It measures blood pressure accurately and alarms you immediately in case you have an irregulate heartbeat.
+It measures blood pressure accurately and immediately notifies you in case you have an irregulate heartbeat.

 22 - 42 cm